fluent-plugins-nursery/fluent-plugin-cloudwatch-logs/README.md

 * `log_stream_name`: name of log stream to fetch logs
 * `use_log_stream_name_prefix`: to use `log_stream_name` as log stream name prefix (default false)
 * `state_file`: file to store current state (e.g. next\_forward\_token)
+* `aws_use_sts`: use [AssumeRoleCredentials](http://docs.aws.amazon.com/sdkforruby/api/Aws/AssumeRoleCredentials.html) to authenticate, rather than the [default credential hierarchy](http://docs.aws.amazon.com/sdkforruby/api/Aws/CloudWatchLogs/Client.html#initialize-instance_method).
+See 'Cross-Account Operation' below for more detail.
+* `aws_sts_role_arn`: the role ARN to assume when using cross-account sts authentication
+* `aws_sts_session_name`: the session name to use with sts authentication (default: `fluentd`)

 This plugin uses [fluent-mixin-config-placeholders](https://github.com/tagomoris/fluent-mixin-config-placeholders) and you can use addtional variables such as %{hostname}, %{uuid}, etc. These variables are useful to put hostname in `log_stream_name`.